mumblingdrunkard/mscs-thesis/src/processor-security/index.typ

 When swapping applications, only the architectural state needs to be properly replaced to ensure correct operation.
 Microarchitectural structures like branch predictor storage and cache do not need to be cleared and commonly are not because doing so would reduce performance.

-Because of this, malicious applications can determine which cache blocks have been accessed by timing accesses and they can interfere with the branch predictor before other applications get to run.

 == Attacks on In-Order Processors

+Because microarchitectural state is not flushed when switching applications, malicious applications can often observe the effects that other applications have had on the system.
 By timing memory accesses to its own address space, an application can use information about the cache implementation to determine _something_ about the addresses that applications have accessed previously.
 For example, if it can determine that one of its cache blocks was flushed since the last time it ran, it is likely because another application accessed a block with an equal index.
 If this memory access used an address that was calculated using a secret value, the attacker can know part of the secret.